adrien-fort/auto-driving-car-simulation/docs/source/car.rst

 .. class:: Vehicle

       The `Vehicle` class is a generic class representing a vehicle.
-It has methods for moving forward, turning left, and turning right.
+It mostly holds attributes that would be common to all vehicules and leave the  methods for moving forward, turning left, and turning right to the subclasses.

 Car Class
 --------------